-For the majority of businesses and marketers, 2018 was a turbulent year on social as a steady decline in consumer trust and organic reach forced marketers to turn to pay to play strategies.
+Even if 2020 is a turbulent year on social media as a steady decline in consumer trust and organic reach forced marketers to turn to pay to play strategies.

 At the same time, an increasing number of brands continue to ride the social media marketing wave.
 Despite the fact that many CMOs and agencies still struggle to measure the ROI of their marketing efforts on social, 73% of marketers believe that their efforts have been “somewhat” or “very” effective for their business.